-Toronto Campus students who withdraw from a specific course(s) must advise the Registrar's Office in writing using the Course Enrolment Adjustment Form found on the MYCCNM student portal and eCampus.
+Toronto Campus students who withdraw from a specific course(s) must advise the Registrar's Office in writing using the Course Enrolment Adjustment Form found on MYCCNM-Toronto and MYCCNM-Boucher.
 Boucher Campus students in Years 2 - 4 should contact the Assistant Registrar.